ultiweb/COVID-19/csse_covid_19_data/README.md

 * South Carlina: Providing data weekly (Tuesdays) (as of March 15, 2022). ~~Providing data Monday-Friday.~~
 * South Dakota: Providing data weekly (as of April 12, 2022). ~~Providing data Monday-Friday (as of August 16, 2021).
 Providing data Wednesdays only.Saturday and Sunday data will be reported on Tuesdays.~~
 * Tennessee: Providing data weekly. ~~Providing data Monday-Friday.~~
+* Texas: Providing data Monday-Friday (as of August 1, 2022).
 * Utah: Providing data once weekly (Thursdays) (as of March 31, 2022). ~~Providing data Monday-Friday.~~
 * Vermont: Providing data once per week (Wednesdays) (as of May 19, 2022). ~~Providing data daily (as of August 21, 2021).~~ ~~Providing data Monday-Friday.~~
 * Virginia: Providing data Monday-Friday.